Have you been performing your WordPress monthly maintenance the right way?

-Maintaining your WordPress site involves a few different things, like making sure your website is secure and safely backed up, your forms are working properly, your pages load quickly, and so on.
+You can maintain your WordPress site by making sure it’s backed up, checking your forms are working properly, ensuring pages load quickly, and updating plugins.

 Here’s an easy-to-use checklist of WordPress monthly maintenance tasks along with some tools and plugins that’ll help.

 WordPress Monthly Maintenance Tasks (Checklist)